micmejia/bible-dump/AMPC/Micah/Mic 7.md

-You will show Your faithfulness _and_ perform the sure promise to Jacob and loving-kindness _and_ mercy to Abraham, as You have sworn to our fathers from the days of old. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+You will show Your faithfulness _and_ perform the sure promise to Jacob and loving-kindness _and_ mercy to Abraham, as You have sworn to our fathers from the days of old.